mlpack/blog/content/blog/KrisSummary.md

 The ssRBM and rbm are ready to be merged.
 The GAN PR is also mostly complete.
 I think only superficial style changes are required.

 In addition to implementing these algorithms.
 I am happy to say that RBM, ssRBM and GAN are very well tested.
 You can find some of the code [here](https://gist.github.com/kris-singh/40dc1db9f257c1694245393392e4e9cf).
 I would also like to point out that for RBM we are comparable to the sklearn library in terms of speed(1.5x faster) and accuracy(similar).
 We couldn't benchmark the ssRBM, as none of the libraries actually implement the ssRBM PR.
 For GAN's we tested out implementation with examples from keras and tensor flow.
-I am happy to say that in terms of visual reconstruction in both the examples of Mnist digit generation and Gaussian distribution generation we were able to get comparable results with keras and tensorflow.
+I am happy to say that in terms of visual reconstruction for the Gaussian distribution generation we were able to get comparable results with tensorflow.
+We also implemented the test for generation of Mnist images using FFN as the discriminator and generator network.
+The results are not as good as that of the keras example but we can see the training of Gan and that it converges to some stable results.
+You can look at the results below.

 ### RBM
 ---